Bryan H. Carroll

 Bryan H. Carroll (born February 13, 1967) is an American director, producer, screenwriter and editor.

 He is best known for his award winning documentary Why We Ride, his distinctions from the American Motorcyclist Association and contributions to Titanic, Public Enemies, Die Hard, Predator, Collateral, Miami Vice, Ali, Skid Row and The Phantom.

 Early life

 Bryan Carroll was born on February 13, 1967, in Bountiful, Utah, where he attended the University of California, Los Angeles Writers Program.
 His career began early in 1986, when at 19, he began working at CRC, a visual effects company in Hollywood that serviced studios and major production companies.
 In this company, he interacted extensively with editors and eventually worked his way into the cutting room.

 Career

 Carroll has worked in the roles of director, producer, writer and editor.
 He has collaborated with directors and producers like James Cameron, Michael Mann, Jerry Bruckheimer, Joel Silver.
 Carroll also created the Editexpress - the first mobile film editing trailer for location use on feature films.

 Director or second unit director

-He has directed or second unit directed several movies, including Why We Ride, Public Enemies, To Ride A Legend, Collateral and Robbery Homicide Division (Season 1).
+He has directed or second unit directed several movies, including Why We Ride, Public Enemies, Miami Vice, To Ride A Legend, Collateral and Robbery Homicide Division (Season 1).